aerial view of campanile

 The Practicum Education Office has two student advisory boards made up of 10 to 15 students representing the generalist year and 10 to 15 students representing the specialization year.

 These student advisory boards are made up of students in practicum, therefore the work is student-driven.
-Board members are asked to represent their fellow students and provide feedback and guidance to the Field Education Office regarding practicum planning, the placement process, and the field experience.
-The Field Education Office also provides updates and asks for feedback on specific initiatives throughout the year, and the boards may also choose to produce specific priorities and/or recommendations for the Field Education Office.
+Board members are asked to represent their fellow students and provide feedback and guidance to the Practicum Education Office regarding practicum planning, the placement process, and the field experience.
+The Practicum Education Office also provides updates and asks for feedback on specific initiatives throughout the year, and the boards may also choose to produce specific priorities and/or recommendations for the Practicum Education Office.

 The boards meet four times a year, with the possibility of voluntary committee work in between meetings.
 Representation from all levels of students in field and all campuses are needed.
 The meetings are connected remotely between campuses in order for all to participate.

-Three times a semester, the School of Social Welfare holds faculty meetings.
-The meetings are intended to share information about the overall university, the School and individual programs.
-A variety of issues are discussed and approved, including but not limited to faculty governance and curricula.
-The meeting includes the faculty, research faculty, the assistant dean, the director of field, and program directors from each campus.
+School of Social Welfare business meetings are intended to share information about the overall university, the School and individual programs.
+A variety of issues are discussed and approved, including but not limited to faculty governance and program curricula.

-Student representatives will be asked to provide a student perspective and on occasion be asked to solicit feedback and input from their peers.
-Up to six student representatives may be appointed.
+Student representatives will be asked to provide a student perspective and, on occasion, be asked to solicit feedback and input from their peers.

 About the BSW Program Committee

-The BSW Program Committee is responsible for overseeing the explicit and implicit BSW curriculum, and reviewing and voting on policy issues related to the MSW program.
-The committee meets five to six times per year, generally on Friday mornings in Twente Hall from 10 a.m. to noon.
+The BSW Program Committee is responsible for overseeing the explicit and implicit BSW curriculum, and reviewing and voting on policy issues related to the BSW program.

 About the MSW Program Committee

-The MSW Program Committee at the School of Social Welfare includes three student representatives, in addition to school faculty.
+The MSW Program Committee at the School of Social Welfare includes student representatives and school faculty.
 Students represent the Foundation Year, the Clinical Concentration and the Macro Practice Concentration.

 About the PhD Program Committee